A ROAD has been closed following a four vehicle crash in Chester.

-The accident occurred on Hillside Road in Blacon at about 4.50pm (Wednesday, November 23) and the number of people involved and injuries have yet to be confirmed.
+The accident occurred on Hillside Road in Blacon at about 4.50pm on Wednesday and the number of people involved and injuries have yet to be confirmed.

-Moreton Road and Cleaver Road have been closed while police and ambulance deal with the collision.
+Moreton Road and Cleaver Road was closed while police and ambulance dealt with the collision.

 A Cheshire Police spokesman said: “Ambulance and police are at the scene, where the ambulance team are treating a woman driver, but we are not too sure on the extent of the injuries at present.